panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 />
 ```

-This is where you gain performance benefit: by reusing the memoized result, React skips re-rendering the component and doesn't perform a virtual DOM difference check.
+This is where you gain a *performance boost*: by reusing the memoized content, React skips re-rendering the component and doesn't perform a virtual DOM difference check.

 The same functionality for class components is implemented by [PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent).